lukbek/supla-virtual-device/README.md

 * `min_interval_sec` is a suggestion for the program of how often it should check for new measurements in the file; it is optional with a default value of `10` (seconds); if the measurement does not change often, it's good idea to set a bigger value not to stress your sd card with too many reads
+* `file_write_check_sec` is the time when file should be written by external sensor.
+If is not, an error is raised and    default values sended to the Supla server
 # Sensors with data from MQTT (Raw data)
 ```
 [CHANNEL_X]